n3dst4/gumshoe-fvtt/DEVELOPMENT.md

   * populate `src/lang/babele-sources` with template translation files based on the packs.
   * YOU WILL PROBABLY WANT TO UPLOAD THESE TO TRANSIFEX IF THEY CHANGE.
 * `npm run pull-translations` will:
-  * use the Transifex command line tool, [`tx`](https://docs.transifex.com/client/installing-the-client), to pull in the latest translations and overwrite all the JSONs.
+  * use the Transifex command line tool, [`tx`](https://github.com/transifex/cli), to pull in the latest translations and overwrite all the JSONs.
   * THIS WILL CLOBBER ANY JSON MODIFICATIONS WHICH HAVE NOT BEEN UPLOADED TO TRANSIFEX!

 To keep the translation imports running sweetly, you will need to update `.tx/config` to map everything to the right places.

+### Getting set up to pull translations from Transifex

+Install the Transifex commandline utility `tx` from https://github.com/transifex/cli

+There is some older documentation somewhere on the Transifes website that talks about their old Python-based cli client - ignore that.
+You want the new one written in Go, as linked above.

+The first time you try to pull translations, it will ask you to log in with an API token.
+It will give you instructions so I won't repeat them here.

+I have a manual download which I keep checked-in with my dotfiles, but the other installation methods listed may be preferable.

 ## Adding Actor or Item data fields